 Fun fact: While we tend to think of avocados as vegetables, they are actually fruits — that are culinarily treated as a fat source — is that clear as mud?
 Avocados are packed with nutrition and are surprisingly versatile.
 Study after study touts their many health benefits, so today I wanted to talk about some of the ways this superfood can help improve our health.

 Healthy Source of Fat

-Avocados contain a hefty dose of heart-healthy monounsaturated fatty acids in the form of oleic acid, which is also a main component of olive oil.
+Avocados contain a hefty dose of heart-healthy monounsaturated fatty acids in the form of oleic acid, which is also the main component of olive oil.
 Studies show that oleic acid reduces inflammation and may actually help to shrink cancer cells.